 JetBlue is one of those airlines that only extends their flight schedule every few months in batch, instead of 330 days in advance like some of the other airlines.
 Historically, flights have always been extended on a Sunday and the Friday beforehand they open up the booking window to those interested in a JetBlue Vacation.
 However, this go-around, there was no indication that flights were to be extended today, but they were.
-This means, you can no go ahead and book flights through Jan.
-4, 2021.
+This means, you can no go ahead and book flights through Feb.
+10, 2021.

 For peak travel dates, many times the day the schedule is announced results in the least expensive fare prices.
-With that being said, I am still finding incredibly expensive fares over the winter break time period.

 You also have 24 hours to cancel a flight for a full refund, so you can always “book now and figure it out later”.
 If your plans are flexible, use the JetBlue Fare Finder which will give you the cheapest price for every day of the month.